Real Sociedad Fight Back To Earn Man United Draw In Europa League - UrduPoint

 The first half was a drab affair with neither side attacking with confidence or edge, although the Premier League giants came closest.

-Real Sociedad defender Aritz Elustondo blocked Fernandes and Zirkzee shots as United probed.
+Real Sociedad defender Aritz Elustondo blocked Fernandes and Zirkzee shots as United shaded the first 45 minutes in San Sebastian.

 Real Sociedad have endured a tough domestic campaign too, sitting ninth in La Liga, but with the Europa League final at the home of rivals Athletic Bilbao, they would dearly love to win it at the San Mames.